-This assertion, which has been widely relayed since the beginning of the year, comes from a Canadian study by the University of Alberta, dating from 2012.
-It is entitled: " Improvements in skeletal muscle strength and cardiac function induced by resveratrol during exercise training contribute to enhanced exercise performance in rats ", which is :The improvement of muscle fibers and cardiac function induced by Resveratrol during exercise training contributes to enhanced exercise performance in rats.
+This statement widely reported since the beginning of the year comes from a Canadian study from the University of Alberta, dating from 2012.
+It is entitled: " Improvements in skeletal muscle strength and cardiac function induced by resveratrol during exercise training contribute to enhanced exercise performance in rats ":Improvements in skeletal muscle strength and cardiac function induced by resveratrol during exercise contribute to enhanced exercise performance in rats.

 The conclusion that one glass of wine is equivalent to one hour of sport is simply wrong.
-The only conclusion of this study is that a diet with a very high content of Resveratrol associated with sports activity can improve physical conditions... in rats!
+The only conclusion of this study is that a diet with a very high content of Resveratrol combined with sports activity can improve physical conditions... in rats!

-This belief, which dates back to the 1990s, is increasingly being challenged.
+This belief, which dates back to the 1990's, is more and more questioned.
 It is based on the famous French Paradox, highlighted by American medical studies.
-The population of south-western France, despite a diet very rich in saturated fats of animal origin, had a lower rate of cardiovascular disease than other populations.
-This study was surprising in light of the theory that the consumption of saturated fats was responsible for cardiovascular disease.
-And since an explanation had to be found: the consumption of red wine!
+The population ofSouthwestof France, despite adietvery rich in saturated fats of animal origin, had a lower rate of cardiovascular disease than other populations.
+This study was surprising in view of the theory that the consumption of saturated fats was responsible for cardiovascular diseases.
+And since we had to find an explanation: red wine consumption!

-According to these studies, it is not the consumption of red wine alone that improves the lipid profiles of the subjects, but the combination with regular physical activity.
+According to these studies, it is not the consumption of red wine alone that improves the lipid profiles of subjects, but the combination with regular physical activity.

 Manon (Les Grappes)